c6rg0/Naughts-and-crosses/README.txt

 Read me:

-A naughts and crosses game, using pygame and 2d graphics.
+A naughts and crosses game, using pygame graphics, and a minimax algorithm for playing against the computer.
-I'm currently trying to implement a minmax algorithm to make a computer player.

 Prerequisites: